-On March 1, 2019, the Company received a Civil Investigative Demand ("CID") from the U.S. Department of Justice, Washington, DC.
+On March 1, 2019, the Company received a Civil Investigative Demand ("CID") from the U.S. Department of Justice ("DOJ"), Washington, DC.
 The CID sets forth document requests and interrogatories in connection with allegations that the Company and certain of its affiliates violated the False Claims Act and/or the Anti-Kickback Statute.
-On January 13, 2022, the Federal Government notified the U.S.D.C., Middle District Florida, Jacksonville Division, that it is declining to intervene in the matter but retains the right, via the Attorney General, to consent to any proposed dismals of the action by the Court.
+On January 13, 2022, the Federal Government notified the U.S.D.C., Middle District Florida, Jacksonville Division, that it is declining to intervene in the matter but retains the right, via the Attorney General, to consent to any proposed dismissal of the action by the Court.
 On February 9, 2022, the States of Florida, Georgia, and Commonwealth of Massachusetts notified the U.S.D.C., Middle District Florida, Jacksonville Division, that they are declining to intervene in the matter.
 Notwithstanding the above declinations, on February 17, 2022, the Company was served with the Relator's Summons and Complaint ("Complaint"), which had been previously sealed.
-The complaint alleges violations of the False Claims Act, the California Fraud Preventions Act, the Florida False Claims Act, the Massachusetts False Claims Act, the Georgia False Medicaid Claims Act, and illegal kickbacks.
-The Company is reviewing and assessing the allegations made in the Complaint and, at this point, has not determined whether there is any merit to these claims nor can it determine the extent of any potential liability.
+The Complaint alleges violations of the False Claims Act, the California Fraud Preventions Act, the Florida False Claims Act, the Massachusetts False Claims Act, the Georgia False Medicaid Claims Act, and illegal kickbacks.
+A motion to dismiss the Complaint was filed on April 25, 2022.
+Briefing on the motion to dismiss is complete.
+The court has not decided the motion.
 While management cannot predict the outcome of these matters at this time, the ultimate outcome could be material to our business, financial condition, results of operations, and cash flows.

-As previously reported, BioReference receives and is routinely required to respond to Civil Investigative Demands ("CID") in the ordinary course of business.
-On November 26, 2019, BioReference received a CID from the U.S. Department of Justice ("DOJ").
-The CID states that DOJ is investigating whether BioReference paid unlawful remuneration to health care practitioners in violation of the Anti-Kickback Statute or Stark law and thus submitted or caused to be submitted false claims to government health care programs in violation of the False Claims Act.
-The time period covered by DOJ's requests is January 1, 2011 through November 26, 2019.
-BioReference has fully cooperated with the DOJ by submitting the requested information and making current employees available for interviews, and DOJ recently made a presentation to BioReference regarding its position.
-The parties have reached verbal agreement on the settlement amount, which is anticipated to be approximately \$10 million, excluding attorney fees.
+On November 26, 2019, BioReference received a CID from the DOJ.
+The CID stated that the DOJ was investigating whether BioReference paid unlawful remuneration to health care practitioners in violation of the Anti-Kickback Statute or Stark law and thus submitted or caused to be submitted false claims to government health care programs in violation of the False Claims Act.
+The time period covered by the DOJ's requests was January 1, 2011 through November 26, 2019.
+BioReference has fully cooperated with the DOJ by submitting the requested information and making current employees available for interviews, and the DOJ made a presentation to BioReference regarding its position.
+The parties have reached an agreement on the settlement amount, which is approximately \$10 million, excluding attorney fees.
+As of December 31, 2021, \$10.0 million was recorded in Accrued expenses, respectively, which the Company paid in full during the year ended December 31, 2022.